askui/intent-pilot/README.md

 ### Windows

 We are currently working on the Windows version of the tool.
 It will be available __*soon*__.

+__Quick Fix__: The package also works on Windows but windows defender is deleting the `screenshot.py` file.
+You have to restore the file from the quarantine and add it to the exclusion list.

 ## Installation